opendataexplorer/opendata-explorer/src/components/content/about.md

 7. Transforming the data to fit the requirements of a graph
 8. Finding useful insights in the data

-Even seasoned data wranglers need to develop workflows if they  want to use open data at scale.
+Even seasoned data professionals need to develop workflows if they  want to use open data at scale.
+## Mission

 The mission of the Open Data Explorer is to minimize the barrier needed to get to the final